 Dr. Lofty: “Yes, we are worried about it too.”

 Dwight: “Dr., I want to leave on good terms with you, have a good Christmas.”
 (The Dr. gave me her phone number and said goodbye.)

 The first case of Mad Cow disease in the United States was detected in the state of Washington on Christmas Eve 2003.
 Allegedly, some of that animal ended up in the local food supply, which triggered lawsuits.

 Meanwhile, one of Anna’s coworkers at the hospital developed CJD a few months earlier than Anna.
 She also died within a few months.

-It also should be noted that Anna worked at the hospital for years, where she cleaned the operating room.
-Unfortunately, Anna and her coworker could have been exposed to prions in the hospital.
 Anna had the added exposure of cleaning the operating room, where infectious tissue and fluids are typically encountered.
 Of course, these two women could have been exposed to dozens of other sources of prion contamination.
 The fact that these women worked together and died within three months of each other can’t be ignored.
 It sure looks as though they had a common exposure.